 Do you need to talk to your neighbour about a noise, fence, tree, or other problem that’s come up between you?
 Maybe you’ve been meaning to have that talk but aren’t sure how to bring up the issue.
 Or maybe you’re worried about approaching your neighbour.
 Learn tips to help you talk with your neighbour.

 Don’t assume your neighbour knows there’s a problem

 Your neighbour may be doing something that’s bothering you.
-But, they may not actually be aware they're disturbing you or causing a problem.
-And they may not realize how frustrated you are about the issue — whether it’s a loud noise, an overhanging tree branch, second-hand smoke, a fence in need of repair, or other problem.
+But they may not be aware they're disturbing you or how frustrated you are about the issue — whether it’s second-hand smoke, a noise issue, a fence in need of repair, or some other problem.
 Talking with your neighbour is a good first step and might just resolve the matter quickly.

 Think about your relationship with your neighbour

 You live near your neighbour.
 You see them on a regular basis.
 As far as you know, neither of you has plans to move any time soon.
 You don’t want to rock the boat too much because it’s less stressful (and more peaceful) to live among neighbours who like and respect each other.
 Having an ongoing relationship with your neighbours is an important consideration when trying to figure out how to deal with a problem that’s come up between you.

 You don’t have to talk with your neighbour before taking more formal steps